 Everton currently have a squad of 30 players, including members of the Academy squad who have been promoted to the first team.

-The current Everton manager is Ronald Koeman, who joined the club from Southampton in the summer of 2016.
-Koeman is Everton’s 15th permanent manager in the club’s history.
+The current Everton manager is Marco Silva, who joined the club in 2018.
+Silva is Everton’s 17th permanent manager in the club’s history.
 Before 1939 there was no position of manager at Everton with team selection duties falling to the club secretary or chosen by committee.

 The most successful manager in Everton history is Howard Kendall.
 Kendall led Everton to two First Division titles, one FA Cup, one Cup Winners Cup and three Charity Shields.